hackclub/harvest/README.md

 |🥘 Dinner | 1,700 |
 |🐶 Weekend expenses | 1,300 |

-After all these expense we still had $885 left in our HCB account.
+After all these expense we still had $885 left in our HCB account, you can check it out [here](https://hcb.hackclub.com/harvest)!
 This shows us that we budgeted for the event accurately as we had allocated $1000 as a safety fund.

-the impact we had ~Cheru
+## 💖 Impact

+At Harvest every one of our attendees ended up building an easy Sprig game with multiple levels + a website infoprming as a trailer to their game!
+We watched them go from almost no experience in coding to building 2 complete projects by the end of the day and got great feedback that they loved this style of workshops and would love to do more in the near future 😄

 Interested in hosting a hackathon?
 Read [how Hack Club can support you](https://hackathons.hackclub.com/) and check out [An Expandable Guide to Hackathon Organizing](https://expandables.hackclub.dev/organizing.html)!